- Power: Supercomputers & Leapfrogging

 “While each of these consultancies and research firms has varying forecasts for the next few years,” Columbus explains, “all agree that cloud computing adoption is accelerating in enterprises on a global scale.”

 Here are the various estimates from respected industry authorities:

 Statistical Nugget #1 – Cisco

 According to a free PDF released on November 4 by Cisco, three out of five (59%) computer tasks handled in the cloud will run through software-as-a-service (SaaS) systems by 2018, an increase from two out of five (41%) in 2013.
-Over the same period of time, Cisco estimated that the infrastructure cloud (IaaS) will decrease proportionally from 44% of tasks to 28% of them.
+Over the same period of time, Cisco estimated that the infrastructure cloud (IaaS) would decrease proportionally from 44% of tasks to 28% of them.
 Meanwhile, platforms will drop just slightly from 15% to 13%.

 Statistical Nugget #2 – Centaur Partners

-The free PDF report posted in January by this research group similarly argued that growth of the software cloud will continue to be astronomical, achieving a 19.5% compound annual growth rate (CAGR) from 2011 to 2016 (a jump from $13.5 billion to $32.8 billion).
+The free PDF report posted in January by this research group similarly argued that growth of the software cloud would continue to be astronomical, achieving a 19.5% compound annual growth rate (CAGR) from 2011 to 2016 (a jump from $13.5 billion to $32.8 billion).